learn-tdd-in/learntdd.in/react-native/index.md

 The code describes the steps a user would take interacting with our app:

+- Tapping on a message text field to bring up a keyboard
-- Entering the text "New message" into a message text field
+- Entering the text "New message" into the text field
 - Tapping a send button
 - Confirming that the message text field is cleared out
 - Confirming that the "New message" we entered appears somewhere on screen